tymyrddin/blue/source/docs/dev/devsecops/cicd/index.rst

 From code to cloud without the exploits: A CI/CD security fairy tale
 ====================================================================

-CI/CD pipelines are like a conveyor belt of chaos—code flies in, magic happens, and (hopefully) working software comes out.
+CI/CD pipelines are like a conveyor belt of chaos: code flies in, magic happens, and (hopefully) working software comes out.
 But left unguarded, they’re also a hacker’s all-you-can-eat buffet.

 .. toctree::